Injection Mold Grades and Types

 In this comprehensive guide, we will explore the essential role of injection molds in the manufacturing process and shed light on the concept of injection mold grades classification.
 Understanding the classification of molds based on their attributes will empower you to make informed decisions when selecting the most suitable molds for your manufacturing projects.

-What is Injection Mold?
+What Is Injection Mold?

 An injection mold, also known as a tool or die, is a custom-made device used in the injection molding process to shape and form molten plastic material into a specific product.
 It consists of two main halves, the cavity, and the core, which define the final shape of the plastic part.